-The kids attend classes once a week from 10:30 to noon and learn about gardening, ecology, water resources, pollution, herbs, nutrition, bugs and jobs in the hort industry, etc. We try to give them an over view of how gardening is important to everyday life and how it effects their community.
+The first classes began in early 2010.
+Children attended classes once a week and learned about gardening, ecology, water resources, pollution, herbs, nutrition, bugs, and jobs in the horticultural industry, plus many more topics.
+We tried to give them an overview of how gardening is important to everyday life and how it affects their community.

-We planted the garden in the spring of 2010.
-The use of the land was donated.
-We had a volunteer come in and rototill the ground.
-It was an old lot.
-The kids came and shifted through the dirt and found pieces of pottery and items probably left over from an old livery stable or farm.
-This lot is in the middle of Winchester, Va and hadn’t been used for many years.
-We are still improving the soil and the site.
+We planted our first garden that spring, when use of an old lot in the middle of Winchester was donated.
+We had a volunteer come in and rototill, and the children sifted through the dirt and found pieces of pottery and items probably left over from an old livery stable or farm.
+The old lot hadn’t been used in many years, and the children worked hard to improve the soil.